noamtashma/rfcs/text/0000-better-function-taits.md

 ### should datatypes named `Closure` be outlawed completely, or should they be allowed, as long as the programmer doesn't use them in the types of anonymous functions?
 this is a rade-off between backwards compatibility and consistency - allowing that name might help someone that used the name `Closure` as a datatype maintain backwards compatibility. however, having a specific datatype name in the language that can't be use in the type of anonymous functions is unseemly and inelegant.

-### should more general lifetimes be possible inside the function types?
-for example, should the type `for<'a, 'b> Fn(&'a Closure, &'a i64, &'b i64) -> &'b i64` be possible?
-the current syntax doesn't allow for lifetime annoations on the Closure's reference. therefore, in order for this RFC to require a syntactical change only, we can't allow lifetime parameters to be specified on the closure's reference.

-the closest current type is `for <'b> Fn(&i64, &'b i64) -> &'b i64`, which in our new syntax is equivalent to `for<'a, 'b, 'c> Fn(&'c Closure, &'a i64, &'b i64) -> &'b i64`.

-currently, I am not sure what would be an example usecase for these more expressive function trait types, but having more expressive types always seems to uncover new possibilities that haven't been foreseen beforehand.

-advantages:
-- it will be more in line with the way functions are typed in rust, and more logically consistent

-disadvantages:
-- there doesn't seem to be any direct use for this kind of type. currently it isn't possible to create anonymous functions with such types, since when creating a anontmous function, the user can't reference the closure directly. this means that if this is allowed, such a type signature could only be used for things that are accepting other anonymous functions, and therefore could just use the more standard `Fn(&Closure, &i64, &'b i64) -> &'b i64` type.
-- it requires a change to the type checker, whereas otherwise, this RFC only requires a syntactical change to te language.

-currently, I am writing this RFC in a way such that only a syntactical change to the language is needed. in that case, the lifetme parameters in `&Closure` and `&mut Closure` can't be specified to be anything specific (since they couldn't be in the old syntax), and must always be elided. in that case, adding more specific lifetime parameters can be considered for the future possibilities section.

 # Future possibilities
 [future-possibilities]: #future-possibilities